aroberge/reeborg-world-creation/design-choices-to-be-completed.md

 raise NotImplementedError
 ```

 Overlays do not exist yet.
-When they are, they should be handled somewhat similarly to decorative objects.
+When they do, they should be handled somewhat similarly to decorative objects.

 #### Pushables